krcb197/CheerLightTwitterAPI/README.md

 ## Command Application

-The file can be called usin the command line:
+The file can be called using the command line:

 For example to generate a tweet with the color red
 ```bash